Health and Well Being

 Dispelling some rumors and half truths about what foamy lips mean when your horse is wearing a bit!

-While buttercups are cute, they are toxic.
+While buttercups are cute in your horse pastures, they are toxic to horses.
 What you should know about them!

 The long and short answers to this question about horses and dandelions!
 Yes he can eat them.
 Conditionally.